HarshKapadia2/networking/tls.md

 # TLS

-- The Transport Layer Security (TLS) Protocol helps in encrypting and authenticating the communication between two services.
+- The Transport Layer Security (TLS) protocol helps in encrypting and authenticating the communication between two services.
+- It is a Transport Layer protocol as per the [OSI Model](osi_layers.md).
+- It is the better version of the Secure Sockets Layer (SSL) protocol.
+(The last SSL version was 3.0.)
-- TLS came after the release of SSL 3.0, which did some similar things (TLS 1.0 was also called SSL 3.1) and the current version of TLS is 1.3.
+  - TLS 1.0 was also called SSL 3.1.
-  - SSL is the older version of TLS.
+- The latest version of TLS is 1.3.
+- It is placed between TCP and [HTTP](http.md).
   - Usually TCP -> HTTP, but with HTTPS, TCP -> TLS -> HTTP.
-So the encryption is put in between TCP and HTTP.
+  - Thus, HTTPS is also called 'HTTP over TLS (or SSL)'.
-- TLS is not used just in web sites only.
-It is used for other communication as well, for eg, DBs can use TLS to communicate, TOR browser uses TLS, etc.
+- It is not just used in web sites.
+It is used for other communication as well, for eg, DB communication, browsing on TOR browser, etc.
-- HTTPS is also called 'HTTP over TLS (or SSL)'.

 ## Examples